tilezen/vector-datasource/docs/use-service.md

 The suggested max `{z}` value for 512 pixel tiles is zoom **15**.
 Requesting `{z}` coordinates up to 20 will return a smaller geographic area, but the tile will not include any additional data over the zoom 15 tile.

 In practice, requesting `512` tiles at max zoom **16** can improve Tangram performance.
-Specifying [tile_size](https://mapzen.com/documentation/tangram/sources/#tile_size) of 512 in the Tangram source is strongly suggested or content will stretch and appear less detailed than intended.
+Specifying [tile_size](https://mapzen.com/documentation/tangram/sources/#tile_size) of `512` in the Tangram source block is strongly suggested otherwise content will stretch and appear less detailed than intended.

 **512 in path:**